pyrsmk/mediatizr/README.markdown

 Use
 ---

-Link the script at the top of your page
+Link the script at the top of your page, under your stylesheet declarations.

 Caveats
 -------

 There's some issues between IE<8 and em values in W. If you've planned to use `em` units in your media queries and you want to support IE6/7, then you _must_ load mediatizr when the DOM is ready.

-Using mediatizr with `STYLE` stylesheets (sheets that have been included to the HTML page itself) doesn't work, because when the browser parses the `STYLE` stylesheet and encounters rules that it doesn't understand then it will simply drops these rules: your media queries are lost.
+Using mediatizr with `STYLE` stylesheets (sheets that have been included to the HTML page itself) doesn't work, because when the browser parses the `STYLE` node and encounters rules that it doesn't understand then it will simply drop them, and your media queries are just lost.
 For...ever.

 License
 -------